Health writing is a wonderfully unique profession that allows you to work as both a freelancer or employee, either full-time or part-time.

 - organising a home-office set up

-There are various positives for working as a freelancer, including having independence, getting to pick the types of clients you work for and being able to say no to work if it doesn’t fit in with your health writing niche or ethics.
+There are various positives for working as a freelancer not an employee, including having independence, getting to pick the types of clients you work for and being able to say no to work if it doesn’t fit in with your health writing niche or ethics.

 Working as an employee

-Working as an employed health writer is a great way to learn from others who have been in the business for a longer time.
+If you’ve decided that freelancing isn’t for you, working as an employee writer is a great way to learn from others who have been in business for a longer time.

 You can expand your experience in a shorter time frame learning from both colleagues and clients, and you may get to work on projects that you may not have the opportunity to work on as a freelancer.

 And the luxury of being employed means you have a steady income, paid leave, time off when you’re sick and no time spent on running a medical writing business.

 However, depending on where you work, you may find you’re working on the same types of projects without a lot of autonomy.
 The biggest difference between working for an employer compared to freelancing – aside from the financial aspect – is not being able to choose the clients and work.